nml-knight/CSky2TopoCraft/readme.md

 ![changecrs](images/epsgchangecrs.png)

 Enter your UTM zone in the search box and use the results to change the coordinate reference system (CRS) to match your UTM zone.
-It must be WGS 84 / UTM zone (number)(hemisphere).
+It should be something like WGS 84 / UTM zone (number)(hemisphere).

 ![epsgselectcrs](images/epsgselectcrs.png)